crypticseeds/tfL-journey-expense-calculator/README.md

 ## 💡 Why This Project Matters

-This isn't just another CRUD app—it's a **production-ready AI agent** solving a real business problem.
+This isn't just another CRUD app it's a **production-ready AI agent** solving a real problem.
 Built to demonstrate:

 - ✨ **Real-world AI application**: Not a tutorial project, but a tool people actually need
 - 🏗️ **Production engineering**: Complete with observability, security, and error handling
 - 🎯 **Problem-first approach**: Starting with user pain points, not tech
 - 📈 **Scalable architecture**: Ready for real-world deployment and usage

-Perfect for employees at companies with transport reimbursement policies—saves hours of manual work every month.
+Perfect for employees at companies with transport reimbursement policies, saves hours of manual work every month.

 ## 🧠 Technical Showcase